Michael Tearson: 2010s and beyond

 Since April 2002, Tearson produced the weekly 1960s-themed morning show for WMGK, using his expertise and knowledge of pop rock, psychedelic rock, blues rock and folk rock, all which can be found in Tearson's private record library, located at LynTown Sound Studio.
 On January 15, 2013, WMGK canceled the show.

+At iRadioPhilly in April 2013, Tearson was planning another revival of 'The Marconi Experiment' and "conducted a nostalgic phone interview" with his 1968-70 predecessor on the show, Dave Herman.
+Six months later, Herman was arrested on federal charges of soliciting sex with a 6-year-old girl.
+In May 2014, while held in a Newark, NJ, jail to await trial, Herman, 78, died of an aneurysm.
+"It was massively disturbing and shocking," Tearson said of the allegations.
+"It just did not compute with the man I knew."

 On July 20, 2015, Tearson announced he had departed Sirius/XM Radio after 12 years on the air, soured by corporate tinkering with his program.